-Christine DeMyers, Ph.D., is a local consultant and professional anthropologist formerly with the Water Institute of the Gulf, where she worked with a range of community leaders and stakeholders who are preparing for or responding to water management challenges in southern Louisiana.
-She is also an elected Commissioner in the East Baton Rouge area.
+Christine DeMyers, PhD, is a local consultant and professional anthropologist formerly with the Water Institute of the Gulf, where she worked with a range of community leaders and stakeholders who are preparing for or responding to water management challenges in southern Louisiana.
+She is also an elected commissioner in the East Baton Rouge area.
 DeMyers collects and analyzes primary data (audio, video, or field notes from participant observation, workshops, interviews, or surveys) to understand and aggregate experiences with-and solutions to-environmental risks.
 She applies systematic summaries of relevant community and stakeholder perspectives to sustainable water management and climate change adaptation plans.

-Albert Girgis has 20 years of experience as a diverse financial professional and is a key leader in the Commercial team for Williams.
-Mr. Girgis has most recently served as vice president of Corporate Strategic Development which included leading corporate strategy, market intelligence and enterprise optimization efforts.
-He also oversaw the strategic initiatives for Environmental, Social and Governance (ESG) and due diligence and integration process related to Acquisitions & Divestures.
-Prior to joining Williams, Mr. Girgis' roles included Major Projects Development and Financial Controls at Cheniere, Business Development for Kinder Morgan, Financial Advisory Services at Deloitte and Project Controls at Fluor Daniel.
-Past responsibilities include negotiating contract terms, developing risk mitigation plans, and leading Acquisitions & Divestitures.
-Mr. Girgis has a bachelor's degree in Management Information Systems & Supply Chain Management from Texas A&M University and earned a Master of Business Administration degree in Finance from St. Thomas University.
+Albert Girgis has 20 years of experience as a diverse financial professional and is a key leader in the commercial team for the Williams Companies.
+Mr. Girgis has most recently served as vice president of corporate strategic development, which included leading corporate strategy, market intelligence, and enterprise optimization efforts.
+He also oversaw the strategic initiatives for environmental, social, and governance (ESG) and due diligence and integration process related to acquisitions and divestures.
+Prior to joining Williams, Mr. Girgis's roles included major projects development and financial controls at Cheniere, business development for Kinder Morgan, financial advisory services at Deloitte, and project controls at Fluor Daniel.
+Past responsibilities include negotiating contract terms, developing risk-mitigation plans, and leading acquisitions and divestitures.
+Mr. Girgis has a bachelor's degree in management information systems and supply chain management from Texas A&M University and earned a master of business administration degree in finance from St. Thomas University.